bitovi/hatchify/docs/koa/hatchedKoa.serialize.md

 # hatchedKoa.serialize

-`hatchedKoa.serialize` is a collection of methods to take data from the [hatchedKoa.model](./hatchedKoa.model.md) methods and transform it to [JSON:API](../jsonapi/README.md) response formats that look like the following:
+`hatchedKoa.serialize` is a collection of methods to take data from the `hatchedKoa.orm.models` methods and transform it to [JSON:API](../jsonapi/README.md) response formats that look like the following:

 ```js
 {